joshuagryphon/plastid/docs/source/examples/using_masks.rst

 See also
 --------

- - Module documentation for :mod:`yeti.genomics.genome_hash`
+ - Module documentation for :mod:`plastid.genomics.genome_hash`
  - The |crossmap| script
  - Module documentation for :mod:`numpy.ma` and :mod:`scipy.stats.mstats`
    for lists of `numpy`_ and `SciPy`_ functions that operate on